 After a test is run in Orders mode, a new Log Window is opened showing the list of orders that would need to be placed with a broker before the open of the next day after the last date of the test.
 This can also be thought of as Tomorrow's Orders.

-To best illustrate this feature, open the mr_sample.rts example script, and add the following TestSettings specification (putting it somewhere after the line with Include statement):
+To best illustrate this feature, open the mr_sample.rts example script, and modify its Settings section to look like the following:

-This will model a trader who started trading the strategy at the beginning of 2020 with a $100K account and needs to know what orders to place for live trading on March 23.
+This will model a trader who started trading the strategy at the beginning of 2020 with a $100K account and needs to know what orders to place for live trading on November 18.

 (In actual usage, you would leave the EndDate set to Latest and re-import the data file each day.)

 This pair of strategies use the MaxSetups / SetupScore technique to ensure that the number of limit orders placed each day does not exceed your available position slots.

-In this case, this caveat will be indicated in the log (here demonstrated by temporarily ExitTime to AtClose for these strategies):
+In this case, this caveat will be indicated in the log (here demonstrated by temporarily ExitTime to ThisClose for these strategies):